 What happens when I come in?

-Your doctor or specialist will refer you to the Radiotherapy department for treatment.
+Your doctor or specialist will refer you to us for treatment.

 No two people are the same and individual planning for treatment is arranged for every patient.
 The planning stage is really important and will be thoroughly checked before treatment begins.